 Make sure that you have administrative rights on the computer.
 You need this to install the software.
-If you purchased your own computer, you must verify that it meets the technical requirements for use with the SIS.
+If you purchased your own computer, you must make sure that it meets the technical requirements for use with the SIS system.
 Do this before you install the software.

 - 1 Turn on the computer.

-- 2 Insert the SIS software media.
+- 2 Insert the software media.

-- 3 Use a file manager application on the computer to access the software files.
+- 3 Use a file manager application to access the software files.

 - 4 Double-click the EMX\VX\SIS\VX exe file.